Cado dalle nubi

 Cado dalle nubi is a 2009 Italian comedy film directed by Gennaro Nunziante.

 Plot

 Checco is a good guy from Polignano a Mare (Apulia), who loves music.
 He is ignorant and clumsy, and as a result is increasingly ridiculed.
-When his girlfriend dumps him, Checco decides to go and stay with his cousin in Milan, to seek his fortune in the music business.
-His cousin comes out as gay, while Checco falls in love with Marika, the daughter of an avid "leghista" (a sympathizer of the Lega Nord) from the separatist state "Padania", who hates Southern Italians.
+When his girlfriend Angela dumps him, Checco decides to go and stay with his cousin Alfredo in Milan, to seek his fortune in the music business.
+Alfredo lives with his boyfriend Manolo, but initially refuses to come out his family due to the latter's prejudice.
+After he reluctantly reveals his relationship to Checco, the musician falls in love with Marika, the daughter of an avid "leghista" (a sympathizer of the Lega Nord) from the separatist state "Padania", who hates Southern Italians.